-In the present guideline the verification covers estimation of the simulation uncertainty, while the validation covers the comparison between computations and measurements taking simulation both the and measurement uncertainties into account.
-Specific methods for estimation of experimental uncertainty for captive and free running model tests are described in QM7.5-02-06-04 "Uncertainty Analysis: Forces and moment Example for Planar Motion Mechanism Test" and QM7.5-02-06-05, "Uncertainty Analysis: Free running manoeuvring model test", respectively and will not be treated in this guideline.

-QM7.5-03-01-01 "Uncertainty Analysis in CFD, Verification and Validation Methodology and Procedures" provides the general methods estimation of numerical errors to and uncertainties, i.e. verification methods.
+In the present guideline the verification covers estimation of the simulation uncertainty, while the validation covers the comparison between computations and measurements taking into account both the simulation and measurement uncertainties.
+Specific methods for estimation of experimental uncertainty for captive and free running model tests are described in QM7.5-02-06-04 "Uncertainty Analysis for Manoeuvring Predictions based on Captive Manoeuvring Tests" and QM7.5-02-06-05, "Uncertainty Analysis for free running manoeuvring model tests", respectively and will not be treated in this guideline.
+QM7.5-03-01-01 "Uncertainty Analysis in CFD, Verification and Validation Methodology and Procedures" provides the general methods to estimation of numerical errors and uncertainties, i.e. verification methods.
 Where possible, the present guideline utilizes this general theory in connection with the manoeuvring related application.

 Verification is the process for assessing the numerical uncertainty U{SN} and, if the conditions permit, the estimation (both in sign and value) of the simulation numerical error $\delta{SN}(t_i)$ and the uncertainty in this estimation.
-Assuming that round-off errors are negligible, the numerical error is decomposed into contributions from iterative convergence $\delta_l(t_i)$, grid convergence $\delta_G(t_i)$, time step convergence $\delta_T(t_i)$ and other parameters $\delta_P(t_i)$:
+Assuming that round-off errors are negligible, the numerical error is decomposed into contributions from iterative convergence $\delta_I(t_i)$, grid convergence $\delta_G(t_i)$, time step convergence $\delta_T(t_i)$ and other parameters $\delta_P(t_i)$: